jasonscribd/translation-machine/README.md

 # Translation Machine

 A modern, responsive translation application that runs entirely in your browser.
-Translate TXT, PDF, and EPUB files using OpenAI's GPT models with custom styling and chunked processing for large documents.
+Translate documents from any language to English using OpenAI's GPT models with OCR support for scanned PDFs.

 ## 🚀 Features